nuxencs/seasonpackarr/docs/product-specs/prowlarr-backfill.md

 - `400`: invalid request, unknown client, or incomplete search configuration
 - `401`: missing or invalid API token when authentication is configured
 - `409`: another RSS or targeted discovery run is active
-- `500`: the discovery database could not be accessed before the run; check service logs
+- `500`: the database could not be accessed before the run; check service logs

 `outcomes[].status` is `candidate`, `would_import`, `imported`, `rejected`, or `failed`.
 The report echoes `dryRun` and `verify`. `torrentDownloads` counts